jatinderbhachu/ExplodingKittens-Reactjs/README.md

 # ExplodingKittens-Reactjs
-The Exploding Kittens card game, but now playable in your web browser.
+ A clone of the Exploding Kittens card game, but now playable in your web browser.
 Created using React/Nodejs with WebSockets

 # WIP
 - Card designs are not final, the images are just placeholders, some cards dont have an image
 - Nope card is not fully working yet, (eg. can't nope a nope)